Algebras/Algebras/README.md

-- 👋 Hello!
-I’m Ansel, a sophomore majoring in English Literature at Nanyang Technological University.
+- 👋 Hello friends!
+I’m Ansel, board games gym film guy who started programming in 2012 using PHP and Java.
+My personal page is at www.ansel.biz
-- 👀 I’m interested in
+- 🌱 I’m currently learning to use Blender and Maya to render assets for VFX.
-- 🌱 I’m currently learning incorporating Dart into my programming repetoire.
+- 👀 I compete in Rubik's cube competitions, FIDE chess competitions and WSPA Scrabble competitions, reaching a peak official ranking of top 100 in Singapore across all 3.
-- 💞️ I am looking to work in web design in the future.
+- 💞️ I bench 100kg.
-- 📫 You can reach me via my email at or through my telegram handle @BrackiumEmendo.
+- 📫 You can reach me via my email at a@ansel.biz or through my telegram handle @BrackiumEmendo.

 <!---